Contrast-Security-OSS/docs/content/troubleshooting/net/GettingNetAgentLogs.md

 ## Agent Logs Directory

-The Contrast .NET agent logs information to the *Contrast.NET\LOGS* directory within *C:\ProgramData\Contrast.NET\LOGS*, the Windows 2008/2012 *ProgramData* directory.
+The Contrast .NET agent logs information to the *Contrast\dotnet\LOGS* directory within *C:\ProgramData\Contrast\dotnet\LOGS*, the Windows 2008/2012 *ProgramData* directory.
 Depending on the setup of the Windows profile and folder view settings, the directories may be hidden.
 If so, paste the paths into the Windows Explorer location; you may need to replace the drive letter *C* with *D*.

 You can change which information is logged by changing the logging level in the [.NET agent configuration](installation-netconfig.html).